dominickpastore/ruddr/docs/index.rst

 Ruddr provides built-in updaters and notifiers for common use cases and services.
-For example, the ``web`` notifier will periodically query a what-is-my-ip style website, and the ``standard`` updater uses the de facto standard API, ``http(s)://.../nic/update``, to publish updates for popular services like DynDNS, Dynu, and NoIP.
+For example, the ``web`` notifier will periodically query a what-is-my-ip style website, and the ``standard`` updater uses the de facto standard API, ``http(s)://.../nic/update``, to publish updates compatible with several well-known services.
 The :doc:`updaters` and :doc:`notifiers` pages describe the rest of the built-in updaters and notifiers.

 However, if the built-in updaters or notifiers do not meet your needs, Ruddr is **extensible**.
 You can easily write your own and seamlessly tie it into your